 Jeri Taylor wrote this episode, and it’s debatable what she was trying to accomplish with it.
 For a long time during the episode, the message is quite clear.
 The status of those who prefer one gender over another on J’Naii is treated the same way homosexuals have been and in many ways still are treated in our society.
 The whole speech Soren makes talking about how one who preferred the male gender was treated in her school and was then carted off for therapy to “cure him” could be repeated word for word about the way our society has viewed homosexuality over the years.

-Choosing a different crewmember to have the relationship with Soren probably would have worked much better.
+Choosing a different crew member to have the relationship with Soren probably would have worked much better.
 For me, I think it would have worked quite well with the Chief Engineer, Geordi LaForge (LeVar Burton) since he’s always been shown to be very awkward around women.
-This would have put the emotional investment at him having his first truly serious relationship with Soren higher than it was with Riker.
+This would have put the emotional investment in him having his first truly serious relationship with Soren higher than it was with Riker.

 The other problem comes with the ending of the episode.
 For a long time, it has seemed as if the story is supposed to (blatantly) parallel homosexuality on Earth during the 20th century.
 However, when Riker attempts to rescue Soren from the psychotectic treatments, but it’s too late.
 It raises more questions as to the intention of this episode when he offers to rescue her and bring her back to the Enterprise and have Dr. Crusher restore her to the way she was before the treatments, she asks “Why would I want that?”